 World's Largest Camera

 Current observations indicate the ordinary matter that we see all around us makes up only 5 percent of our universe.
-The data collected by the LSST will enhance our understanding of the rest of the universe – dark matter and dark energy.
+The data collected for the LSST will enhance our understanding of the rest of the universe – dark matter and dark energy.

-About the size of a small SUV, the LSST camera is the largest camera ever constructed for astronomy.
+About the size of a small SUV, the LSST Camera is the largest camera ever constructed for astronomy.
 It is a large-aperture, wide-field optical camera that is capable of viewing light from the near ultraviolet to near infrared wavelengths.

 |Length||12.25 ft (3.73 m)|